rickyHong/1Qbit-QEMIST-repl/README.md

 to various classical and quantum solvers to achieve a higher level of accuracy for large-scale, practical molecular simulations.

-OpenQEMIST provides access to a portion of the functionalities of QEMIST, as open source software under an Apache 2.0 license.
-For more information about the full functionality of QEMIST and obtaining additional information, please consult our main [product page](https://1qbit.com/qemist).
+OpenQEMIST provides access to a portion of the functionalities of QEMIST as open source software under an Apache 2.0 license.
+For more information about the full functionality of QEMIST and to obtain additional information, please consult our main [product page](https://1qbit.com/qemist).

 ## Installation